Black Seed Oil Benefits For Skin, How To Apply, & Side Effects

 Image: Shutterstock

 The seeds of Nigella sativa plant are commonly known as black seeds or black cumin seeds.
-This annual flowering herb belongs to the Ranunculaceae family, native to the bordering areas of the Mediterranean sea, India, and Pakistan (1).
-It is widely used in traditional folk medicine and also as a food preservative and spice.
+This annual flowering herb belongs to the Ranunculaceae family and is a native to the bordering areas of the Mediterranean Sea, India, and Pakistan (1).
+It is widely used in traditional folk medicine and as a food preservative and spice.
 The seeds are also called black caraway seeds, kalonji, fennel flower, and habbat al baraka (meaning ‘blessed seed’ described by the Prophet Mohammed).
+There are many Nigella seed benefits, including treating skin inflammation, improving hair growth, and boosting health.

 protip_icon Trivia